 It depends on the patient’s preference – some people prefer heat, and some prefer cold.

 Cold therapy is usually recommended for acute stages of inflammation like a recent sprain.
 Heat can increase oedema (swelling) and make inflammation worse; therefore, it is not always recommended for acute injuries.

 Both hot and cold therapy can reduce pain and muscle spasm (painful muscle contractions).
-However, cold therapy only reaches very superficial tissue, and is therefore less useful for joints that lie deep (like the hip joint).
+However, cold therapy only reaches very superficial tissue, and is therefore less useful for joints that lie deep under skin and muscle (like the hip joint).

 Are there any risks or detrimental effects when using heat or ice?

 Both heat and ice can cause burns – if the heat pack is too hot, for example, or an ice pack is left on the skin for too long.
 As a precaution, heat and ice packs should be wrapped in a towel before being placed onto the affected body part, and the skin underneath should be frequently checked.
 As a general rule, ice packs are used for 20 minutes, and then removed for 1-2 hours, before being applied again.